-A. The Median SEP
+5.1.1 The Median SEP

-"The SEP provides useful quantitative information about the FOMC's reaction function, and, in particular, why the projections of future interest rate changes."
-Bernanke (2016)
+"The SEP provides useful quantitative information about the FOMC's reaction function, and, in particular, why the projections of future interest-rate changes."
+Bernanke (2016).

 To the extent that the dot plot is merely a collection of projections, the format in which it first appears would seem to limit its usefulness.
-Until five years after its initial release, the SEP provides no means to connect the inflation, unemployment and interest rate forecasts of individual respondents.
+Until five years after its initial release, the SEP provides no means to connect the inflation, unemployment, and interest-rate forecasts of individual respondents.
 The reported medians (and ranges) need not reflect any particular FOMC participant's view or reaction function.
-Moreover, the mix of individuals shifts from year to year, as Governors and Reserve Bank Presidents change.
-In addition, only five of the 12 Presidents vote in each year, but the dots do not distinguish voters and non-voters.
+Moreover, the mix of individuals shifts from year to year, as both Governors and Reserve Bank Presidents change.
+In addition, only five of the 12 Presidents vote at a time, but the dots do not distinguish voters and nonvoters.
 So, one might be skeptical about using the information in the SEP to construct a coherent story about the FOMC's likely reactions to changing circumstances.

 On closer inspection, however, we see that the medians contain very useful information.
-To come to this conclusion, we look at the 29 SEP publications from 2012 to 2018, collecting data on the median values for the policy interest rate, inflation (as measured by the core PCE price index), and unemployment.
-Each SEP has forecasts for three or four years, resulting in a panel data set with 105 observations.
-Treating all these as if they come from a single (representative) policymaker, we estimate a simple Taylor rule where the policy interest rate (i) is set equal to the short-run equilibrium real rate of interest ( $r^$ ) for a given year, plus current inflation ( $\pi$ ), plus a coefficient ( $\alpha$ ) times the inflation gap (T-T) and another coefficient (T) times the unemployment gap (T-T):
+To come to this conclusion, we look at the 30 SEP publications from January 2012 to June 2019, collecting data on the median values for the policy interest rate, inflation (as measured by the core PCE price index), and unemployment.40 Each SEP has forecasts for three or four years, resulting in a panel dataset with 107 observations.
+Treating all these as if they came from a single (representative) policymaker, we estimate a simple Taylor rule where the policy interest rate (i) is set equal to the short-run equilibrium real rate of interest (r^) for a given year, plus current inflation (π), plus a coefficient (α) times the inflation gap (π - π ^{}) and another coefficient (β) times the unemployment gap (U-U^{}):41 where the subscript t denotes the month-year of the SEP (e.g., March 2018), k is the year of the SEP (e.g., 2018), and s is the year for which the projection is made (e.g., 2018, 2019, 2020).
+The final term in equation (1), $\varepsilon{t,s}$, is a mean zero, constant variance error.
+By including year-fixed effects, we are able to estimate the short-run real interest rate each year (r{b}^{}).